aminpaks/typescript-library-bundler/README.md

 With help of this tool you can bundle your typescript library to javascript and make it ready to ship for ES6, ES5, CommonJS and UMD.

 Good news is you can bundle your Angular library as well, it will inline your styles & template automatically.
 Right now it supports `LESS`, `SCSS` and `CSS` for styles of Angular components.
+**Important Note** for those who are compiling an Angular related library, [read more here](#compiler-version).

 ## Installation
 Let's get started by installing it from [npm repository](https://www.npmjs.com/package/typescript-library-bundler)